akgarhwal/Ghost-Android-Game/README.md

 # Ghost-Android-Game

-</b>"Ghost is a word game in which players take turns adding letters to a growing word fragment, trying not to be the one to complete a valid word."</b>
+</b>"Ghost is a word game in which players take turns to add letters to an incomplete word.
+The only constraint is to maintain a string which is a prefix of a valid English word.
+The player who forces his opponent to create a meaningful word wins the game.
+A dictionary of 60K+ words were implemented using Trie, which served quick lookups for optimized decision checks during the gameplay.
+The bot moves were implemented using order-3 Markov model."</b>

 System Details : <br>
 Android Studio 2.3.3 <br>